google/watchface/README.md

 The [XSD specification][xsd-specs] provides you with the specification needed in order to build validation into your watch face creation tools and processes.

+There are different versions of the specification: The latest is version 2 which builds and expands on version 1.
+Different versions have different Wear OS version support.
+To understand the differences in capabilities and compatibility please [see this guide][wff-versioning].

 ## XSD Validator

 The [XSD validator][xsd-validator] is a tool that allows you to check whether